 Instructions

-1. Brown Sausage: Heat a large pot over medium-high heat and spray with oil.
+1. Brown Sausage: Heat a large pot over medium-high heat and spray it with oil.
 Crumble the sausage into the pot and cook until browned, about 7 minutes.
-Remove the cooked sausage and set aside.
+Once browned, remove the sausage from the pot and set aside.

-2. Sauté Vegetables: Add olive oil, diced onion, and minced garlic to the pot.
-Cook until the onion softens, about 5 minutes.
+2. Sauté Vegetables: In the same pot, add the olive oil, diced onion, and minced garlic.
+Cook over medium heat until the onion and garlic are softened, about 5 minutes.
 Stir in the Italian seasoning to combine flavors.

-3. Add Beans and Broth: Pour the drained and rinsed cannellini beans and the chicken or vegetable broth into the pot with the sautéed vegetables.
+3. Add Beans and Broth: Pour in the drained cannellini beans and low-sodium broth to the pot with the sautéed vegetables.
+Stir gently to mix.

-4. Blend Soup: Use an immersion blender to blend the soup until creamy and smooth.
-If you don’t have an immersion blender, carefully transfer the soup in batches to a regular blender and blend, then return it to the pot.
+4. Blend Soup: Using an immersion blender, blend the soup mixture until creamy and smooth.
+If you don’t have an immersion blender, carefully transfer the soup to a regular blender in batches and blend until smooth, then return it to the pot.

-5. Add Sausage and Potatoes: Return the cooked sausage to the pot and add the cubed yellow potatoes.
-Season with salt and black pepper.
-Bring the mixture to a boil over medium-high heat.
+5. Add Sausage and Potatoes: Return the cooked sausage to the pot along with the cubed potatoes.
+Season with salt and black pepper to taste.
+Bring the soup to a boil over medium-high heat.

-6. Simmer: Lower the heat to low, cover the pot, and let the soup simmer for 30 minutes or until the potatoes are tender and cooked through.
+6. Simmer: Reduce the heat to low, cover the pot, and let the soup simmer for 30 minutes until the potatoes are tender and cooked through.

-7. Add Spinach: Stir in the finely chopped spinach and simmer for an additional 1 minute to wilt the greens.
+7. Add Spinach: Stir in the finely chopped spinach and simmer for 1 more minute, allowing the spinach to wilt and blend into the soup.
 Serve the soup hot.

 Notes